rra94/ShakeShake2.0/README.md

 Apart from horizontal flip and random crop we perfom the following data agumentations as well:

 * Cutout [2]: A small, randomly selected patch(s) of the image is masked for each image before it is used for training.
 The authors claim that the cutout technique simulates occluded examples and encourages the model to take more minor features into consideration when making decisions, rather than relying on the presence of a few major features.
+Cutout is very easy to implement and does not add major overheads to the runtime.

 ### Otimizers